Sound Automation of Magic Wands (extended version): Introduction

 Our logic also supports parameters to restrict the allowed footprints for wands in systematic ways.
 Such restrictions are useful, for instance, in a logic supporting \emph{fractional permissions}.
-Fractional permissions permit \as{splitting ownership/resources into shared fragments which typically permit read access to the underlying data.}\asout{ reasoning about \peter{shared data by enforcing that data is read-only while it is shared.
-For instance, they allow parallel read operations by splitting assertions into fractions before the parallel execution and recombining the fractions once the parallel branches have terminated.}} However, as we show in~\secref{sec:combinable}, fractional parts of general magic wands cannot always be soundly recombined\asout{, i.e.\ magic wands are not \emph{combinable} in general}.
+Fractional permissions permit splitting ownership/resources into shared fragments which typically permit read access to the underlying data.
+However, as we show in~\secref{sec:combinable}, fractional parts of general magic wands cannot always be soundly recombined.
 Existing solutions for other connectives impose side conditions to enable sound recombinations~\cite{LeHobor18}, which are often hard to check automatically.
 We instead introduce a novel restriction of magic wands to avoid such side conditions and develop a corresponding second package algorithm again based on the formal framework provided by our package logic.

 We make the following contributions: \begin{itemize} \item We formalise a \emph{package logic} that can be used as a basis for a wide range of package algorithms (\secref{sec:package_logic}).
 The logic has multiple parameters including: a separation algebra to model the states and a parameter to restrict the definition of a wand in a systematic way.
-We formally prove the logic sound and complete for any instantiation of the parameters in Isabelle/HOL.
+We formally prove the logic sound and complete for any instantiation of the parameters in Isabelle/HOL.~\cite{PackageLogicAFP}